Temporal Difference Learning with Compressed Updates: Error-Feedback meets Reinforcement Learning: Analysis of Multi-Agent EF-TD : Proof of Theorem

-and $C$ is a constant that will be chosen by us later.
-Compared to the Lyapunov function $\psi_t$ in Eq.~\eqref{eqn:Lyapnn} that we used for the single-agent setting, $\Xi_t$ differs in two ways.
+and $C > 1$ is a constant that will be chosen by us later.
+Compared to the Lyapunov function $\psi_t$ in~\eqref{eqn:Lyapnn} that we used for the single-agent setting, $\Xi_t$ differs in two ways.
 First, it incorporates the memory dynamics of \textit{all} the agents.
-A more subtle difference, however, stems from the fact that the second term of $\Xi_t$ is scaled by $\alpha^3$, and not $\alpha^2$ (as in Eq.~\eqref{eqn:Lyapnn}).
-This higher-order dependence on $\alpha$ will help us achieve the linear-speedup property w.r.t. the number of agents $M$ in the dominant term of the convergence rate.
-The other key ingredient we will use is an ``averaging lemma".
-This lemma, stated below, will enable us to get rid of the compression factor $\delta$ in the dominant term of the convergence rate.
+A more subtle difference, however, stems from the fact that the second term of $\Xi_t$ is scaled by $\alpha^3$, and not $\alpha^2$ (as in~\eqref{eqn:Lyapnn}).
+This higher-order dependence on $\alpha$ will serve a twofold purpose: (i) help to shift the effect of $\delta$ to a higher-order term, and (ii) \textit{partially} help in achieving the linear-speedup property.
+Unfortunately, however, the new Lyapunov function on its own will not suffice in terms of achieving the linear speedup effect completely.
+For this, we need a careful way to bound the norm of the average TD direction defined below: